-'Take a look at yourself; you’ve already transcended your fall guy holon into a higher, or should I say, more inclusive holon, ever since you were caught up in your spiritual body’s updraft.
+'Take a look at yourself; you’ve already transcended your fall guy holon into a more inclusive holon, ever since you were caught up in your spiritual body’s updraft.
 And now the professor and child within him are contained in what you’ve now become in this octave.
-And who knows what other transcending holon who may emerge into next.
+And who knows what other transcending holons you might next emerge into.

-I think the reason we have problems understanding the unified nature of relationships is that we are have things backwards.
+I think the reason we have problems understanding the unified nature of relationships is that we have things backwards.
 We are in the habit of perceiving life from without rather than from within; the material rather than the spiritual.
-Therefore, we see only what's before us, i.e. the effects, rather than relationship to the whole.
-Of course, where the transcending (God) Source is denied, understading the integrated nature of cause and effect; parts and the whole, becomes a logical challenge.
+Therefore, we see only what's before us, i.e. the effects, rather than in relation to the whole.
+Of course, where the transcending (God) Source is denied, understanding the integrated nature of cause and effect; parts and the whole becomes a logical challenge.

-To help illustrated this, in the second novel of Elysium's Passage, called Surreal Adventures, there's an academic land called the Flatlands where they refuse to acknowledge the existence of anything related to transcendence.
+To help illustrate this, in the second novel of Elysium's Passage, called Surreal Adventures, there's an academic land called the Flatlands where they refuse to acknowledge the existence of anything related to transcendence.
 This is why their perception of everything is flat, including their education.
-Such closed thinking sums up much of the West's superficilaity.
+Such closed thinking sums up much of the West's superficiality.
 This is inevitable when it is not recognized that everything is integrated vertically and horizontally.
 (Hierarchical and heterarchical).
-Relationship, as we expereince it, occures at the point of intersection.
+Relationship, as we experience it, occurs at the point of intersection.
 Fragmentation results in our understanding about everything in life when we refuse to see the unity implicit in all.
 Parts remain isolated parts and effects remain detached effects without an ultimate cause.

 As I've already said, our materialistic culture often remains fragmented because we don’t recognize that the Infinivere* of micro and macro parts invariable remain in relationship to the greater whole, just as the part's whole is likewise a part of a still more inclusive whole that goes all the way back to the Source of all that is.